Economics PhD Student

 Email: marchenko [at] brown.edu

 Welcome!
-I am a third-year PhD student in Economics at Brown University.
+I am a fourth year PhD student in Economics at Brown University.
 I received my BA in Economics with Honors from the University of Chicago and am supported by the National Science Foundation Graduate Research Fellowship.

 My research interests lie in applied microeconomics.